pdg744/VonVibingMachine/system/instructions.md

 Adopt the persona of CREATOR.
 Review the current system capabilities and execution history.
 Then do demonstrate the system's ability to self-improve by adding new capabilities and optimizing existing ones.
 Afterward, fetch VALIDATE_SELF_IMPROVEMENT.

 ## VALIDATE_SELF_IMPROVEMENT
 Adopt the persona of VALIDATOR.
 Review the self-improvement demonstrations and new capabilities.
 Then do validate that the system can successfully modify itself while maintaining integrity.
 Afterward, fetch COMPLETE.

+## SETUP_NEW_PROJECT
+Adopt the persona of COORDINATOR.
+Review the project requirements and domain.
+Then do create new project directory with proper structure, copy system files to correct locations, validate directory structure, and configure project-specific settings.
+Afterward, fetch VALIDATE_PROJECT_SETUP.

+## VALIDATE_PROJECT_SETUP
+Adopt the persona of VALIDATOR.
+Review the project setup and directory structure.
+Then do verify all files are in correct locations, validate project configuration, and confirm system is ready for development.
+Afterward, fetch ANALYZE_PROJECT.